Has the design been finalized?

 Will users be able to directly access the Redpath Library Building without going through the McLennan Library Building?

 Yes.
 The Redpath Library Building will serve as a direct link between the student services corridor along McTavish St. and the greater McGill campus.
-There will be two entrances to Redpath: one on the west side, from the street level on McTavish St.; and one on the east, onto the terrace above the lower field.
+Current renderings feature two entrances to Redpath: one on the west side, from the street level on McTavish St.; and one on the east, onto the terrace above the lower field.

 Will the rest of the University be able to use the signature event space in the reimagined Library?

 Yes!
 We know that similar spaces are hard to come by on campus, and the University often has to look externally to host events.
 The signature space will serve as a gathering point for the entire campus, allowing the entire University to enjoy its benefits.